Estimated reading time: 7 minutes

 FAQs

-Can autism be diagnosed in teenagers?
+Can autism be diagnosed during the teenage years?

-Are school accommodations really necessary?
+Are school accommodations necessary for autistic teenagers?

 Citations